vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> I had experimented a little with common lisp but was unsure about tooling and the making applications, although I have only finished the first video I love the approach taken by the teacher and I appreciate how much he has contributed freely to the common lisp eco system.

+Justin, July 2025

 > It is an amazing tutorial.
 What is really strange is I thought CLOS was complicated.
 I guess it can be but Vincent is amazing at explaining everything and demystifying it.

 intergallactic_llama, January 2025 (reddit)